skounouho/UQ-ROM/README.md

-# Reduced-Order Modeling for LAMMPS Using Proper Orthogonal Decomposition
+# Reduced-Order Modeling and Uncertainty Quantification for LAMMPS Using Proper Orthogonal Decomposition

 This collection of fixes allow for the creation of reduced order models in LAMMPS using POD linear subspace methods.

 ## Installation

 Download the files in `src` and insert them in the `src` folder in your LAMMPS installation.
 You will need to install [Eigen](https://eigen.tuxfamily.org) to use `fix rob`.
 See the [LAMMPS documentation](https://eigen.tuxfamily.org) for how to compile LAMMPS with Eigen.
+You may need to add `unsupported/Eigen` to your PATH variable, or symlink it to the `src` directory in LAMMPS.

 ## Background